salemove/stats_plug/README.md

-# Plug.Stats
+# PlugStats

 This Plug is meant to help collect statistics about the time it takes your application to process HTTP requests.
 It emits a value for the processing time after every processed HTTP request.

 The backend needs to provide a `histogram` function that the Plug uses to send the metrics over.
-This function's behavior is described in `Plug.Stats.Behaviours.Backend`.
+This function's behavior is described in `PlugStats.Behaviours.Backend`.

 The metric emitted is called "web.request" (configurable) and contains the following tags: